 Condoms come in different sizes, so choose the right size for you.
 Always use condoms that meet Australian and international standards.

-- Make sure the use-by date on the packet is current
+- Make sure the use-by date on the packet is current.

 Putting the condom on

-When using condoms:
+When using a condom:

-- Check which way the condom unrolls, but do not unroll it
+- Check which way the condom unrolls, but do not unroll it.

-- Place the condom against the tip of the penis and gently unroll it down to the base of the penis
+- Place the condom against the tip of the penis and gently unroll it down to the base of the penis.

 Possible problems include:

-- The condom rolls up during sex – check the condom and roll it back to the base of the penis.
+- the condom rolls up during sex – check the condom and roll it back to the base of the penis.
 It may help to use water-based lubricant

-- The condom slides off during sex – pull out and use a new condom.
+- the condom slides off during sex – pull out and use a new condom.
 Make sure you have the right condom fit

-- The erection subsides during sex – withdraw the penis holding on to the condom.
+- the erection subsides during sex – withdraw the penis, holding on to the condom.
 If you are ready to have sex again, start with a new condom.